psdewar2/Flicks-android/README.md

  * [x] Required: Views are responsive for both portrait/landscape mode
  * [x] Required: Lists are fully optimized for performance with the ViewHolder pattern
  * [x] Advanced: Pull-to-refresh is added for popular stream with SwipeRefreshLayout
- * [] Advanced: Default placeholder graphic is displayed for each image during loading
+ * [x] Advanced: Default placeholder graphic is displayed for each image during loading
+ * [] Advanced: UI is improved through styling and coloring
+ * [x] Advanced: ListView distinguishes popular movies from less popular ones
  * [] Bonus: Details such as ratings, popularity, and synopsis are displayed in a separate activity
  * [] Bonus: Video posts are played in full-screen using the YouTubePlayerView
  * [] Bonus: Play icon overlay is added to popular movies to indicate that the movie trailer can be played